Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Image: Kai Pilger from Pixabay

-Energizing colors are generally warm colors!
-Red, Orange, Yellow!
-Energizing colors create a sense of passion, excitement, and energy.
+Energizing colors are happy bright colors that are generally considered to be joyful and warm colors – Red, Orange, and Yellow!
+Energizing colors are uplifting colors that create a sense of positivity, happiness, passion, excitement, and energy.

 Neutral Colors